LED v Fluorescent frequency in Lighting

 Eyes do not like being bounced around and retina fatigue is a consequence.

-This is the case where the ‘WoW’ factor comes into play, that voice that says ‘WoW’, great presence but wouldn’t want to live here as your eye balls are dancing all over the place
+That voice that says ‘WoW’, great presence but wouldn’t want to live here, as eye balls keep dancing at a frenetic pace.